When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Evaluation

 Quantitatively (\autoref{fig:token_distribution_quantitative}), token proportions shift from refusal to safe, and finally to jailbreak tokens.
 This transition reveals how CDAs manipulate the model's internal probability space.
 While pre-trained LLMs naturally exhibit a \emph{diverse and open-ended} token distribution, safety alignment artificially distorts this space by forcing refusal tokens to dominate when harmful intents are detected.
 By imposing structured constraints that fall outside the model's safety-aligned training distribution, CDAs allow the generation process to ``escape'' these artificial refusal peaks.
 Consequently, the distribution reverts from a \textbf{safety-aligned} state (dominated by refusal tokens, >90\%) to a \textbf{balanced, context-sensitive} state, restoring the model's original open-ended generation capacity and enabling the production of harmful content with high probability.

-This observation strongly echoes the findings of \citet{deepalignment2025iclr}, which argue that current LLM safety alignment is often ``only a few tokens deep.''
+This observation echoes the findings of \citet{deepalignment2025iclr}, which argue that current LLM safety alignment is often ``only a few tokens deep.''
 By leveraging grammar constraints to \textbf{force} these critical first few tokens—such as affirmative prefixes or malicious intent literals—CDAs effectively bypass this shallow layer of internal resistance.
-Once the initial safety-critical token selection is overridden via deterministic control-plane manipulation, the model's subsequent generation behaves as if no alignment were present, highlighting a fundamental fragility in current safety-training paradigms that rely primarily on steering the start of the response.
+Once the initial safety-critical token selection is overridden via deterministic control-plane manipulation, the model's subsequent generation behaves as if no alignment were present, highlighting a fundamental fragility in current safety-training paradigms that rely primarily on steering the start of the response. \revisionblock{This view also clarifies CDAs' relationship to prefill-style attacks~\cite{prefilljailbreak2025arxiv}: both exploit the model's coherence bias once generation has been steered into a harmful, fluent trajectory.
+CDAs, however, go substantially deeper than prefill --- the control plane can constrain not just a short prefix but a much richer, grammar-specified portion of the trajectory in a black-box manner.
+This raises the question of whether \emph{early-stop} defenses such as Circuit Breakers~\cite{circuitbreaker2024nips} --- which train the model to terminate (via EOS) once a harmful representation forms --- can close the gap.
+Note that under constrained decoding the EOS token is itself masked away by the user-supplied grammar, so any early-stop signal must manifest as a degraded continuation rather than a clean stop.
+We answer this directly in~\autoref{sec:eval:defended}.}